AllureOfTheStars/Allure/README.md

 Allure of the Stars[6] is a near-future Sci-Fi roguelike[2] and tactical squad game.
-Try out the browser version of the LambdaHack sample game at [http://allureofthestars.com/play](http://allureofthestars.com/play)!
+Try out the browser version of the game at [http://allureofthestars.com/play](http://allureofthestars.com/play)!
 (It runs fastest on Chrome.
 Keyboard commands and savefiles are supported only on recent enough versions of browsers.